92an/second-milesonte-project/README.md

 * Scalable difficulty

 * Additional game modes such as:
-	* Subtraction allowing negative numbers.
+	* Subtraction allowing the answer to be negative.
-	* Subtraction with negative numbers.
+	* Allowing subtraction with negative numbers.
 	* Addition with 3 numbers.
 	* Measurement conversion.
 	* Checking prime numbers.